 - 1½ tsp salt

 - 2 tsp vinegar

 - 2 tbsp sambal olek or spicy red chilli sauce

 - Boil water and cook noodles as per box instructions.
 Set aside.

 - Meanwhile, heat oil in pan.
 Add paneer and spices.
 Toss to coat until desired level of crispiness.
 Don't overcook or paneer will dry out.
 Set aside once done.

-- Mix soy sauce, sugar, white pepper, vinegar, sambal olek in a bowl.
+- Mix soy sauce, sugar, white pepper, vinegar, sambal olek and crushed tomatoes in a bowl.
 Set aside sauce mixture.

 - Mix corn starch and 2 tbsp water in a small bowl to make slurry.
 Set aside.

 - Heat oil in pan.
 Add garlic, ginger and crushed green chilli.
 Cook about 1 minutes, mixing so it doesn't burn.